j-Sans/FreeSpaceLengthAnalyzer/README.md

 #### General flags:
 * __`-f`__      sets the FILE to be analyzed.
 Must be followed by a string representing valid filepath.
 This flag cannot be set with a crystal lattice flag or with the -s flag.
 * __`-l`__      sets the LENGTH DECREMENT by which a length will be decremented each iteration.
 A smaller numbers will get a more precise result but take longer.
 The default is 0.01.
-The final result will only be accurate based on the length decrement
+The final result will only be accurate based on the length decrement.
+This has no effect if the -s flag is set.
-* __`help`__    you seemed to have figured this one out already...
+* __`help`__    shows these helpful descriptions.
 #### Crystal lattice and simulator flags:
 * __`--SC`__    indicates that a SIMPLE CUBIC lattice should be created and analyzed.
 This flag cannot be set with -f or -s.
 * __`--BCC`__   indicates that a BODY CENTERED CUBIC lattice should be created and analyzed.
 This flag cannot be set with -f or -s.
 * __`--FCC`__   indicates that a FACE CENTERED CUBIC lattice should be created and analyzed.
 This flag cannot be set with -f or -s.
 * __`-v`__      sets the VOLUME FRACTION.
 Must be followed by a positive double.
 Note that it has no effect if no lattice flag has been set.
 * __`-d`__      sets the DEPTH.
 Must be followed by a positive int.
-Note that it has no effect if the -f flag is also set.
+Note that it has no effect if the -f or -s flag is also set.
 * __`-m`__      sets the MAX DEPTH and automatically indicates that all depths up to the maxdepth should be analyzed.
 Must be followed by a positive int.
 Note that it has no effect if the -f flag is also set.
+Note that some of the .crcl files parsed might be overridden by later .crcl files with higher depths, so although the data will be taken properly, not all of the .crcl files of every depth will be present.
 * __`-i`__      indicates that the program ITERATE through all depths by cutting slices of every depth up to the max depth from the set depth or 1, if no depth was set.
 Then it will analyze at each depth.
 Note that it has no effect if the -f flag is also set.
 * __`-a`__      indicates that ALL circle files that are created or parsed will be analyzed.
 Note that it has no effect if the -f flag is also set.
 * __`-s`__      indicates that a movie_0.xyz file from a SIMULATOR should be parsed and analyzed.
 There must be a movie_0.xyz file in the directory.
 This flag cannot be set with a crystal lattice flag or with the -f flag.
+The -l and -d flags have no effect with -s.
+See the [**Simulator**](#simulator) section below.

 ## File Formats
 ### Input files